dortania/vanilla-laptop-guide-legacy/overview/compatibility.md

 # Hardware compatibility

-This guide will cover laptops with Intel Core CPUs from Sandy Bridge and above.
+This guide will cover laptops with Intel Core CPUs from Ivy Bridge and above.
 Laptops with AMD CPUs are not supported because of the limitations covered in [macOS limitations](macos-limits.md).

 CPUs that are not supported by this guide: